QuantumBoIt/VampireCrawlersFarmBot/README.md

 ## Current Capabilities

-The FarmBot currently supports the Dairy Plant / Curdling Factory farming route:
+The FarmBot currently supports the configured Dairy Plant route.
+By default it selects the Dairy Plant world and the Curdling Factory stage.

 1. Start from the town map.
 2. Open the world map.
-3. Select Dairy Plant.
+3. Select the configured world, currently Dairy Plant.
-4. Select Curdling Factory.
+4. Select the configured stage, default Curdling Factory.
 5. Enter the dungeon.
 6. Click the nuke button.
 7. Resolve level-up card prompts.